LeeHall-DevOps/eng114_devops-1/notes/setup.md

 ### Create a new folder

-Create a folder wherever you want within your file system so
+Create a folder wherever you want within your file system.

 ```bash
 mkdir eng114_devops